-M35: He'd just like laughing."
+M35: He'd just like laughing.
+(FE college 2 (England), male focus group 1)

 When discussing how such instances should be managed, the majority of students said that staff needed to be able to identify and respond appropriately if a student was at risk of harm.
-Both young men and women acknowledged that sexual harassment and sexualized name-calling happened, but they did not always identify this as problematic.
+Both young men and women acknowledged that sexual harassment and sexualised name-calling happened, but they did not always identify this as problematic.
 Students reported that staff needed support distinguishing harmful behaviour from 'banter'.

-F?: "I think they should learn about like dealing with disrespect, because boys are like that.
+F?: I think they should learn about like dealing with disrespect, because boys are like that.
 But I think they should deal with it more than they do now.

-F?: And like saying the right thing to them as well, like, if you're like some teachers could just say, oh they're just messing, don't worry about it but other people could take it out, so like maybe training on like what to say, like how to deal with it."
+F?: And like saying the right thing to them as well, like, if you're like some teachers could just say, oh they're just messing, don't worry about it but other people could take it out, so like maybe training on like what to say, like how to deal with it.
+(FE college 1 (Wales), female focus group 2)

-M43: "When you're in their lessons and they see something wrong they could report it or whatever, tell someone and then give you advice or something.
+M43: When you're in their lessons and they see something wrong they could report it or whatever, tell someone and then give you advice or something.